 I was finishing loading a trailer it feel to one side caused my right arm to slam into trailer wall.
 Then across product.
 The trailer was parked on drain crate.
 Which collapsed and caused loaded trailer to fall.
 They are letting me work / walk around filing paper work.
 I'm on worker's comp.

 Depends on who owns the property where the drain is.
 If it's your employer, chances are no, as the whole reason they set up the Workers Compensation was less to compensate workers than to get employers off the hook.

 However if you were loading/unloading product at a plant owned by some...Read more »

 Unlikely--they give you settlements so they won't have to deal with future claims, but you should contact the attorney who represented you.
 If you had no attorney, that's why you are in this predicament.
 Contact a member of the Tenn.
-Trial Lawyers Assn who handles workers compensation--they give...Read more »
+Trial Lawyers Assn who handles workers...Read more »

 Dr wanted me to file workman's comp so it could be denied or accepted before he treated me.
 He stated insurance company could sue him if this was not done and it was determined to be work related.
 Emailed request to my employer and was told, this was my problem not workman's comp.
-I took a copy of...
+I took...
 Read more »